Request a Demo

 What are the top voice of the customer tools?

-The top Voice of the Customer (VoC) tools in 2026 include Velaris, Medallia, Qualtrics XM, SurveyMonkey, Clarabridge, and InMoment.
+The top Voice of the Customer (VoC) tools in 2026 include Velaris, Medallia, Qualtrics XM, SurveyMonkey, and InMoment.
 These platforms help Customer Success teams collect feedback, analyze sentiment, and turn customer signals into measurable improvements in retention and satisfaction.

 Below is a breakdown of the leading options and what each is best suited for.